 Practicing Social Distancing on the Ferry: First, stay in your car.
 Second, the ferries are large – large enough to provide room for people to keep their distance.
 Lastly, restrooms will be sanitized regularly.
 Do use the restroom sinks and soap dispensers as needed for hand-washing.

 International Travel: The San Juan ferry route goes as far as Sidney BC.
 This destination is canceled indefinitely, or until the US-Canadian border reopens.
-It is possible at this time to make a reservation to Sidney after April 25, BUT this date is extremely tentative, and dependent upon the course of the Covid-19 pandemic.
+(The border has been closed since early 2020, and the goal-posts continue to move relative to a possible re-open date.)

 Food and Drink on the Ferry: All galleys are closed until further notice, including vendors at the Anacortes terminal.
 This means you need to bring your own coffee and snacks onto the ferry.